-This little dictionary of Sabina and Franz brilliantly captures how the very same artefacts and events can mean different things to different people.
+This little dictionary of Sabina and Franz brilliantly captures how the very same artifacts and events can mean different things to different people.
 What signifies ‘progress’ to one may well be ‘decline’ in the eyes of another.

 It has been a few years since I began to see familiar everyday artifacts and customs in different light.
 I could understand the perspectives of both Sabina and Franz, each willing to exchange and trace the ephemeral symbolism of things.
 Ironically, everything that was mocked as regressive in the time of my childhood now embodies eco-awareness and a forward-minded vision for the future.
 And vice versa—what now reads as ‘progress’ was disdained as backwards in a not-so-distant past.

 My childhood coincided with the late 1980s—the era of the USSR’s demise—and was characterised by such attributes as cloth bags, reuse of just about anything, state-supervised recycling of glass, metal and paper — all that is part of European citizen’s mundane experiences today.
 Some habits of those days resembled the contemporary environmental ethical code: we used no extra packaging, for example.
 Butter was sold by weight and wrapped into baking paper while vegetable oil was poured straight into the empty bottle you were expected to bring with you.